Thieso/freq-analyzer/README.md

 time Fourier transform (STFT) up to 250 Hz.
 As can be seen in the STFT, there are several distinct frequencies at which the license plate is excited.
 These often have harmonic dependencies between them.
+The modulation of the frequencies correspond to changes in motor RPM.
+Higher motor RPMs show higher frequencies as expected and also higher vibration amplitudes.

 Since the frequencies show a lot of modulation, a passive way to mitigate the vibrations needs to cover a broad frequency range.
-Alternatively, active measures can be taken to reduce the vibrations.
+Alternatively, active measures can be taken to reduce the vibrations such as dynamic shakers.

 ![](./results/visualized_data_Total.jpg)